Howard Keel (April 13, 1919 – November 7, 2004) was an American actor and singer. He starred in many film musicals of the 1950s.

 As America’s taste in entertainment evolved, finding jobs became more difficult for Keel.
 The 1960s held limited prospect for career advancement, and consisted primarily of nightclub work, B-Westerns and summer stock.
 Due to his declining career, Keel began to drink heavily, and his marriage to Helen crumbled.
 They divorced in 1970.

 1970 turned out to be more fortuitous for Howard.
-He went on a blind date with airline stewardess Judy Magamoll, who was 25 years his junior and had never even heard of him.
+He went on a blind date with airline stewardess Judy Magamoll.
+She was 25 years his junior and had never even heard of him.
 Years later, Howard would call the relationship love at first sight, but the age difference bothered him tremendously.
-For Judy, however, it was not a problem, and with the aid of Robert Frost’s poem “What Fifty Said”, she convinced him to proceed with the relationship.
-They were married in December 1970 and his drinking problem soon ceased thereafter.
-He resumed his routine of nightclub, cabaret and summer stock jobs with his new wife at his side, and, in 1971-72, appeared briefly in the West End and Broadway productions of the musical, Ambassador, which flopped.
+For Judy, however, it was not a problem.
+With the aid of Robert Frost’s poem “What Fifty Said”, she convinced him to proceed.
+They married in December 1970.
+And his drinking problem soon ceased thereafter.
+He resumed his routine of nightclub, cabaret and summer stock jobs with his new wife at his side.
+In 1971-72, appeared briefly in the West End and Broadway productions of the musical, Ambassador, which flopped.

 Then, in 1974, Howard became a father for the fourth time, to daughter Leslie Grace.

 The Love Boat, Dallas, and Howard Keel’s revived career